 - “Henry grew up in the poorest section of town, he bought his groceries with food stamps, and I’m going to Harvard.”
 This is what I call a “Do you walk to school or do you carry your lunch” sentence.
 The fact that you have two different types of verbs here (past and gerund/participle) is the least of your problems.
 Let’s assume you’re trying to create a parallel between being poor and going to an elite university that stands for wealth and blue blood.
 That’s fine, but you must employ logical connections and transitions.
 Don’t assume your readers have ESP.
 You are the only one who probably understands your own thought process in this sentence.

 - “O, thou, rose, the sweetest-smelling flower, nectar of the gods.
-They rock!”
+You rock!”
 If you want to sound like Shakespeare (or anyone else, for that matter), you need to be consistent.

 - “Merrily we roll along, and we choose our destination haphazardly.”
 Here, you want to keep verbs and pronouns in the same place on both sides of the comma.
 You could say either “Merrily we roll along, and haphazardly we choose our destination” or “We roll along merrily and we choose our destination haphazardly.”